UzorOkonyeGH/UzorOkonyeGH/README.md

 Feel free to browse through some of my documented projects to gain a deeper understanding of my capabilities and feedback will be appreciated. :pray:

 Let's make data work for us! :handshake:
+My CV in (PDF)

+*This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analysis.*

+## Portfolio Projects

+## Certificates

+## Contacts

 **You can contact me via:**